JetBrains/teamcity-documentation/topics/upgrade-notes.md

 The Web Application Description Language (WADL) generator is now removed.
 See the [initial announcement](#Upcoming+REST+API+Updates) for more information.

+### Multinode Setup Updates

+The "Processing user requests to modify data" responsibility was renamed to "Handling UI actions and load balancing user requests".
+See the What's New page for more responsibility-related changes: [](what-s-new-in-teamcity.md#Multinode+Setup+Enhancements).

 ## Changes from 2022.10.2 to 2022.10.3